 A Primer to Standing Out With Less Burnout

-“How can I stand out in my medical school application if I’m not one of those gunners?”
+“How can I stand out on my medical school application if I’m not one of those gunners?”

 I laughed, not at the student’s confusion about how to outshine the competition, but at their use of the word “gunner.”
 While this was the first time I had seen the word, I knew exactly the type of student they were referring to:

-- The ones who are part of every single premed club on campus
+- The ones who are part of nearly every single premed club on campus

 - The ones who seem to be shadowing, volunteering, conducting research, or doing some other humanitarian work at all hours of the day